davidrhoden/whatsgoingon/posts/make-a-little-app-to-add-issues.md

 tags:
   - post
 ---
 Make a little app to add issues to daverhoden.com.
 Could even be a Chrome extension.
+Something better than Netlify CMS.